dotdigitize/Proto-Conscious-AGI-Engine/README.md

 - **Operator Terminal**
   Inject energy into the field using `say <text>` and observe perturbation dynamics.

-- **Direct Communication Layer (NEW)**
+- **Direct Communication Layer**
   A conversational interface that translates the *mathematical field state itself* into language, allowing the system to speak **as a function of its coherence**, not as a static chatbot.

 ---